blackears/blenderCellularAutomata/README.md

 #### Height
 Height of generated image.

+#### Wrap
+Wrap image in the X direction.

 #### Start State
 - **Single Cell** - Begin with a single black pixel centered on the edge of the image.
 The triangle expands from there.
 The classic start of the original algorithm.
-- **Random** - The bottom and left edge of the image are set to random values.
-The Rule 30 pattern grows out of these.
+- **Random** - The bottom edge of image is set to random values.
+If wrap is not selected, the left edge is also set to random values.
+These are used as the seeds that the Rule 30 pattern grows from.

 #### Random Seed